Ashraf-Zafrani/ShowPick/README.md

 - Store user data securely in a database.
 - Make a Main Page for The Web Site
-- Redirect to The Main Page after Login or create a file
+- Redirect to The Main Page after Login or create an account